-PROGRAM ISSUES

-11. HSD can modify and assess any monetary penalty if the CONTRACTOR engages in a pattern of behavior that constitutes a violation of this Agreement, or may potentially involve a risk of harm to Members or to the integrity of Centennial Care.
-This may include, but is not limited to the following: Reporting metrics not met; failure to complete Care Coordination activities by the time frames specified within this Agreement; failure to report on required data elements in report submissions; for a report that has been rejected by and resubmitted by the CONTRACTOR up to three times and the report still meets the definition of for "Failure to Report" in accordance with

-Section 4.21 of this Agreement; etc.
+PROGRAM ISSUES PENALTY 18.
+HSD can modify and assess any monetary penalty if the CONTRACTOR engages in a pattern of behavior that constitutes a violation of this Agreement or may potentially involve a risk of harm to Members or to the integrity of Centennial Care.
+This may include, but is not limited to the following: Reporting metrics not met; failure to complete Care Coordination activities by the time frames specified within this Agreement; failure to report on required data elements in report submissions; for a report that has been rejected by and resubmitted by the CONTRACTOR up to three (3) times and the report still meets the definition of for "Failure to Report" in accordance with Section 4.21 of this Agreement.
+Up to five percent (5.0%) of the CONTRACTOR's monthly Capitation Payment for each month in which the penalty is assessed.